aphdinh/Disaster-Response-Pipeline/README.md

 ### Project Motivation<a name="Motivation"></a>

 The goal of the project is to analyze the disaster data from [Figure Eight](https://appen.com/) in order to build a model that classifies the disaster messages into categories.
 Through a web app, the user can input a new message and get classification results in several categories.
+This project will help people and organization quickly categorize messages into categories in the event of disaster

 ### Project Descriptions<a name="Description"></a>